Skip to main content

 The Conflict Test

 The most valuable part of building a KPI tree is finding the conflicts.
+Sales-product alignment issues surface here constantly.
 In one company, I found that the product team was optimizing for feature adoption (which required long onboarding flows) while the sales team was optimizing for time-to-close (which required fast onboarding).
 Both were rational strategies that canceled each other out.

 The KPI tree exposed the conflict, and we resolved it by defining a shared metric: time-to-first-value.
-Both teams could optimize for it without working against each other.
+Within one quarter, onboarding completion rose materially and sales cycle length dropped.
+Both teams were optimizing for the same outcome instead of working against each other.

 Common Mistakes